grasshoff/philhistcomp/posts/course/projects.md

     - Data wrangling: generating research data
 - Jupyterlab
   - Title, Task
-  - import
+  - import of program libraries
-  - Importing Sources
+  - Importing research sources
-  - research data
+  - creation of research data
+  - Python tips
     - Define functions
     - Pandas Functions
       - read
       - .head()
       - Copy, slice
       - Filtering of subsets
-    - Suchen mit regulären Ausdrücken
+      - Searching with regular expressions
-    - Ähnliche Ausdrücke (fuzzy)
+      - Similar expressions (fuzzy)
-- Spacy und die Kunst der linguistischen Analyse
+- Spacy and the art of linguistic analysis
-  - 2 Zeilen zum Einrichten
+  - 2 lines to set up
-  - Von Text zu Doc
+  - From text to doc
-  - Was sind und können Docs
+  - What are and can Docs
   - Spacy Tutorials